frasalvi/voynich-manuscript-disambiguation/README.md

 - Francesco Salvi
 - Liudvikas Lazauskas

-## Usage
+## Repo structure

-The repository contains 3 main notebooks:
+The repository contains 3 main notebooks aswell as 4 modules:

 - ```embeddings_italian.ipynb```
-  Responsible for generating and training model on italian text (Dante's Inferno).
+  Responsible for training and evaluating embeddings on italian text (Dante's Inferno).
 - ```embeddings_latin.ipynb```
-  Responsible for generating and training model on latin text (Albert of Aix).
+  Responsible for training and evaluating embeddings on latin text (Albert of Aix).
 - ```embeddings_voynich.ipynb```
-  Responsible for generating and training word embeddings on Voynich Manuscript.
+  Responsible for training embeddings on the Voynich Manuscript.
+- ```corruptions.py```
+  Provide methods to compute ambiguities distributions and to artificially corrupt the texts.
+- ```uncertainties.py```
+  Provide a class to represent ambiguities with their contexts and methods to create a list of ambiguities given a corrupted text.
+- ```baseline.py```
+  Provide methods to generate baseline predictions, computing letter frequencies in the text.
+- ```validation.py```
+  Provide methods to generate predictions and to evaluate the models by computing their accuracy.

+## Data
+The texts used in this project can be mainly found in the foler ```texts/```.
+The folder contains historical texts such as Dante's Inferno and Albert of Aix, and Voynich transliterations available [here](http://www.voynich.nu/transcr.html#links).
+The transliterations are further processed with ivtt, and processed texts are found in the ```data/``` folder.

+## Resources
+- Benchmarks
+    Used benchmarks can be found in the ```benchmarks/``` folder.
+Available benchmarks:
+  - Latin synonym selection benchmark

+- Software
+    The software used for filtering and processing the transliterations can be found in ```software/``` folder, taken from [here](http://www.voynich.nu/software/).

+- Documentation
+    Documentation for the usage of IVTT and IVTFF format can be found in the ```documentation/``` folder.

+## Predictions
+The resulting predictions of the model trained on Voynich can be found in the ```predictions/``` folder.

-## Dependencies
+## Requirements
 - ### [Gensim Models](https://radimrehurek.com/gensim/auto_examples/index.html##documentation)
     - version: ```4.1.2```
     - package name ``` gensim```